essif-lab/framework/docs/tev2/tev2-administration.md

 - is signaled when changes in such repos have occur that may/should trigger the [generation of updates of terminological artifacts](tev2-artifact-generation).

 :::info Editor's note:
-This section needs texts that define the contents of the required administrative artifaces, as well as where both curators and TEv2 can find them.
+This section needs texts that define the contents of the required administrative artifacts, as well as where both curators and TEv2 can find them.
 :::